jqueryfiletree/jqueryfiletree/README.md

 	.on('filetreeclicked', function(e, data)	{ console.log(data); });
 ```

-All return the data object with the following properties
+All except 'filetreeinitiated' return the data object with the following properties

 <table>
 <tr>